 Recommended by Peta and Jonas from Exit 45 Travels.

-Phang Nga Bay lies off the southern coast of Phuket Island in Thailand.
+Phang Nga Bay lies off the southern coast of Phuket Island in Thailand, and is an easy day trip from areas like Kata, Karon and Patong.
 It is characterized by sheer limestone cliffs and rock formations and mangrove forests, and small islands.
 Two of the most famous spots in this beautiful bay are Koh Tapu, otherwise known as James Bond Island, and Kho Panyee.

 James Bond Island became famous after being featured in the 1974 James Bond movie ‘The Man with the Golden Gun.’
 It can get a little busy with tour groups, but the area surrounding this island is truly beautiful.